smartdevicelink/sdl_evolution/proposals/0272-sdl-javascript-manager-layer.md

     /**
      * Get the SoftButtonObject that has the provided buttonId
-     * @param {Number} buttonId - a int value that represents the id of the button
+     * @param {Number} buttonId - an int value that represents the ID of the button
      * @return {SoftButtonObject|null} - a SoftButtonObject, or null if none is found */
     getSoftButtonObjectById (buttonId)